29th Dec 2025

 get rid of hooded eyes, droopy eyelids

-Appearance is at the forefront of many people's minds.
-Hooded eyes or hooded eyelids occur when the upper eyelid is covered by a fold of skin.
+Hooded eyes or hooded eyelids occur when there is excess upper eyelid skin or a brow that droops.
+This can be caused by ageing changes (skin excess fat prolapse), eyelid droop (ptosis) or brow ptosis.
 This can make the eyelid less visible and look like heavy lidded eyes when the eyes are open.
 The hooding over the eye can affect how we see and eye makeup can become more difficult to apply.
 There are hooded eyelids treatment or hooded eyelid surgery that can create a more youthful and refreshed eye.

 At Kensington Medical in London our expert plastic surgeons can achieve a refreshed eyelid for you with hooded eyelid surgery, get in touch to find out more.

 Carried out under local aneasthesia, hooded eyelid removal can change not only your vision but your face, makeup becomes easy and you will looked more refreshed.
 Recovery is swift.
-Price from £3,150 which includes all pre operative and post operative care.
+Price £3,300 which includes all pre operative and post operative care.

 Our expert eyelift plastic surgeons who treat hooded eyelids: